Bedrock-OSS/bedrock-wiki/docs/world-generation/jigsaw-structures.md

     ]
     ```

 -   `max_distance_from_center`: (optional) How many blocks out in a radius that the structure can extend before terminating.
 Can be 1-128 inclusive.
+Defaults to 128.

     <CodeHeader>minecraft:jigsaw</CodeHeader>